-Answer: I am not extremely knowledgeable on stem cells.
-There are many countries who do it, with widely varying costs and unpredictable success rates.
+Answer: I am not extremely knowledgeable about stem cells.
+There are many countries that do it, with widely varying costs and unpredictable success rates.
 Safety should be a priority with cleanliness and patient care at the very top.
 Some kids do great, some mixed, some regress at least temporarily.
 I do know of one young man who changed hugely from US stem cells and no longer presents as having any autism, although he did have significant autism for many years as he was diagnosed as a little child.
 He had had lots of other therapies but this made a marked change.
 However, there can be risks.
 I suggest trying less invasive and less risky things first, before medical interventions like this.
 Then see where you are.
 You can join Facebook groups devoted to this topic.

 Q14.
 How should I thaw the frozen camel milk?
 How long can it be kept at room temperature?
 I feel the milk curdles after thawing.
 Just need to know if it is still okay to consume the curdled milk?

 Answer: Curdled–if it simply separates after you thaw it, and does not smell bad or taste bad, then that can just be due to natural reasons (not homogenized or not totally freezing quickly after milking and is harmless.
 If you mean sour milk, then some people do drink that but those are the ones who are used to consuming it that way, like African herders.
-Ideally it is fine to drink if it was kept cold all the time.
-If it has gotten warm for a length of time like maybe several hours, then you can heat it and enjoy it that way.
+Ideally, it is fine to drink if it was kept cold all the time.
+If it has gotten warm for a length of time like may be several hours, then you can heat it and enjoy it that way.

 Q15.
-It is said that there will be improvement in autistic kids after consuming camel milk.
+It is said that there will be an improvement in autistic kids after consuming camel milk.
 What if we stop it after some time?
 Will he be normal?
 Or will we see any changes after stopping it?

-Answer: Some kids need it for a long term basis.
+Answer: Some kids need it for a long-term basis.
 Try and see.

 Q16.
 My son is unable to go for therapies due to covid-19, if I give him camel milk, will it help his lifestyle?